Pain, burning, frequency of urination with pyuria and bacteria in urine.

 Prior cultures predict current culture and sensitivities.
 "In areas of high fluoroquinolone resistance, ciprofloxacin can be used empirically when prior urine culture results indicate a ciprofloxacin-susceptible organism and there has been no history of intervening fluoroquinolone use (PubMed)."

 With resistance increasing, penicillins of all kinds can no longer be used.
-If there is >20% resistance in your community, don’t use that drug.
+If there is >20% resistance to an antibiotic in your community, don’t use that antibiotic.

 - In the female in her childbearing years with uncomplicated cystitis (NEJM):

 Nitrofurantoin macrocrystals, 100 mg twice daily for 5 days (with meals).

 5 days of nitrofurantoin is better than a single dose of fosfomycin (PubMed), so perhaps we need to give a longer course of fosfomycin?

 TMP/Sulfa, 160 mg and 800 mg twice daily for 3 days.
 Be careful in the elderly: "Trimethoprim is associated with a greater risk of acute kidney injury and hyperkalaemia compared with other antibiotics used to treat UTIs, but not a greater risk of death.
 The relative risk increase is similar across population groups, but the higher baseline risk among those taking renin-angiotensin system blockers and potassium-sparing diuretics translates into higher absolute risks of acute kidney injury and hyperkalaemia in these groups (PubMed).

 Pivmecillinam, 400 mg twice daily for 3 to 7 days.